FeralWriting/KakuroHelper/README.md

 ## Features

 This program comes with an interactable GUI that allows the program to run indefinitely to receive multiple different inputs.
 The "Total" box is for the sum of the row/column and the "Spaces Available" box is for the amount of spaces in the row/column.
-Then, the "Output!" button with display all possible results.
+Then, the "Output!" button will display all possible results.